 A synonym is simply a word that means the same as the given word.
 It comes from the Greek “syn” and “onym,” which mean “together” and “name,” respectively.
 When speaking or writing, one of the best ways to expand your vocabulary and to avoid using the same words repeatedly is to use a thesaurus to find synonyms (similar meaning words).
 A thesaurus is a general phrase that describes a type of dictionary that provides a list of words that have the same or similar meaning as the word referenced.
 For example, if you were to look up the word “beautiful,” you might get a listing of more than thirty words that have similar meanings.
 There are many forms of a thesaurus from Roget’s Thesaurus, authored by Peter Mark Roget and published in 1852, to online materials available from companies that specialize in educational resources.

-Why is it important to use synonyms in your speech or writing?
-It is important because synonyms can improve both your oral skills and your writing skills, as noted in the following section.
+It is important because synonyms can help you enhance the quality of your writing by providing your readers with a crisp and unique outlook of your text.
+Furthermore, it can also improve both your oral skills and your writing skills, as noted in the following section.

 Some of the benefits of using synonyms are that they can: